-Conforming loans are conventional loans that meet bank-funding criteria set by Fannie Mae (FNMA) and Freddie Mac (FHLMC).
-Both of these stock-holding companies buy mortgage loans from lending institutions and secure them for resale to the investment community.
-Every year, from October to October, Fannie Mae and Freddie Mac establish limits on what constitutes a conforming loan in a mean home price.
+Conforming loans are conventional loans that meet bank-funding criteria set by Fannie Mae and Freddie Mac.
+These government-sponsored enterprises buy mortgage loans from lending institutions and secure them for resale to the investment community.
+Every year Fannie Mae and Freddie Mac establish limits on what constitutes a conforming loan in a mean home price.

-Buying back mortgage loans allow these agencies to provide a continuous flow of affordable funding to banks that reinvest their money back into more mortgage loans.
-Fannie Mae and Freddie Mac only buy loans that are conforming, to repackage into the secondary market – effectively decreasing the demand for non-conforming loans.
+Buying back mortgage loans allows these agencies to provide a continuous flow of affordable funding to banks that reinvest their money into more mortgage loans.
+Fannie Mae and Freddie Mac only buy loans that conform to repackage into the secondary market - effectively decreasing the demand for non-conforming loans.

 Conforming Loan Limits:

 |Number of Units||Maximum original principal balance|